OWASP/www-project-cyber-controls-matrix/index.md

 ## Industry Perspectives

->"Complying with multiple cybersecurity frameworks is one of the top challenges we’ve heard from our Member organizations."
-(Center for Internet Security, 3/2020)
+<p class="callout-mono small">"Complying with multiple cybersecurity frameworks is one of the top challenges we’ve heard from our Member organizations."
+(Center for Internet Security, 3/2020)</p>

 >"... multiple frameworks are often needed, but the task of managing them becomes almost impossible to implement."
 (CSO Online, 7/2010)